 When fear of change locks you in a prison of your own making

-Some people would do almost anything to keep change from interfering with their life.
+Some people would do almost anything to keep change from interfering with their lives.

 They have found a rhythm, and change introduces unfamiliarity and fears they have no desire to face.

-Even if a new direction is potentially a wise choice, an improvement to the life they have, they have no desire to move into change because of the uncertainty it brings.
+Even if a new direction is potentially a wise choice and an improvement to their lives, they have no desire to move into change because of the uncertainty it brings.

-They would rather stay in a certain, known environment, even if it’s a difficult one, than move into uncertain, unknown territory.
+They would rather stay in a certain, known environment, even if it’s difficult than move into uncertain, unknown territory.

 Why do we resist change so much?
 We like to know what to expect.
-We want to feel a certain amount of control in our lives, even if it’s a chaotic and unfulfilling life.
+We want to feel a certain amount of control in our lives, even if it’s chaotic and unfulfilling.

 How can we approach change if we know change needs to happen?

 Find people who can speak truth into your life.
-Ask people that you admire to mentor you and be honest about what they see.
-And sometimes, we need more than just friends, but professionals to help us untangle life’s knots.
+Ask people you admire to mentor you and be honest about what they see.
+Sometimes, we need more than just friends—we need professionals to help us untangle life’s knots.

-Dr. Carol Dweck, a Professor of Psychology, says we can have one of two basic mindsets: a growth mindset or a fixed mindset.
-A growth mindset seeks always to keep learning and moving forward, growing emotionally, spiritually and physically.
+Dr. Carol Dweck, a psychologist, says we can have one of two basic mindsets: a growth mindset or a fixed mindset.
+A growth mindset seeks to always keep learning and moving forward, growing emotionally, spiritually, and physically.
 It sees failure as a chance to learn and change, whereas those of a fixed mindset see failure as permanent.
-They would say, “It’s too hard, I’ve tried, I can’t, so why bother trying again.”
+They would say, “It’s too hard.
+I’ve tried, I can’t, so why bother trying again””

 This can seem like a daunting process.
 How can we know God’s will?